 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It contains soluable and insoluable fiber, two types that your body needs.
-Insoluable fiber, which is also found in the skins of many fruits, helps keep us regular.
-Soluable fiber, which is also found in beans, oranges and pears, helps prevent disease and lower cholesterol.
+It contains soluble and insoluble fiber, two types that your body needs.
+Insoluble fiber, which is also found in the skins of many fruits, helps keep us regular.
+Soluble fiber, which is also found in beans, oranges and pears, helps prevent disease and lower cholesterol.

 Getting both types of fiber is a big win for your body, and there’s another benefit: fiber can also aid weight loss.
 It helps you feel full and satisfied.